tinacms/tina.io/content/docs/self-hosted/overview.md

 ## Getting Started

-### Using a Starter (Recommended)
+### Using a Example (Recommended)

 Self hosting TinaCMS can be a bit of a challenge.
-We have created a [starter](/docs/self-hosted/starters/overview/) that you can use to get started.
+We have created a [example](/docs/self-hosted/starters/overview/) that you can use to get started.
 This starter is a Next.js app that uses Vercel for hosting and GitHub for git integration.
 It also includes Next Auth authentication.

 ### Using the CLI init command